Atlanta Beltline: Route and trails

-The BeltLine will feature a continuous path encircling the central part of the city, generally following the old railroad right of way, but departing from it in several areas along the northwest portion of the route.
+The Beltline will feature a continuous path encircling the central part of the city, generally following the old railroad right of way, but departing from it in several areas along the northwest portion of the route.
 In total, 33 mi of multi-use paths are to be built, including spur trails connecting to neighborhoods.
-The BeltLine connects 45 diverse neighborhoods, some of which are Atlanta's most underserved parks.
+The Beltline connects 45 diverse neighborhoods, some of which are Atlanta's most underserved parks.
 The PATH Foundation, which has many years of experience building such trails in the Atlanta area, is a partner in the development of this portion of the system.

-As of mid-2017, completed trails include:
+As of mid-2024, there are almost 11 mi of completed mainline trail and 10 mi of connector trails.